 The building bylaw was enacted to regulate construction within the Regional District in the general public interest.
 The activities undertaken by or on behalf of the Regional District pursuant to the building bylaw are for the sole purpose of providing a limited spot checking function for reasons of health, safety and the protection of persons and property.

-Permits are required for construction, repairs or alterations to a building or structure, demolition of a structure, location or relocation of a building or structure, farm buildings, placing a temporary building or structure, siting (placement) of a storage container, masonry fireplace or wood burning appliance or chimney, swimming pools, retaining walls over 1.2m in height, and installation of plumbing systems or alterations or additions to plumbing (water or drain) systems.
+Permits are required for construction, repairs or alterations to a building or structure, demolition of a structure, location or relocation of a building or structure, farm buildings, placing a temporary building or structure, siting (placement) of a storage container, masonry fireplace or chimney, swimming pools, retaining walls over 1.2m in height, and installation of plumbing systems or alterations or additions to plumbing (water or drain) systems.

 All construction must meet current local zoning bylaws.
 Zoning describes property use (residential, commercial, etc.), setbacks, density (number of dwellings) and height restrictions.
 For more information regarding zoning refer to the RDOS Planning pages.

 If you have questions regarding information presented in this site, please telephone or visit Regional District Okanagan-Similkameen Building Inspection.